CyberFlameGO/yoCore/README.md

 # yoCore
-Better and revised version of vCores, with superior coding, bug patches, and all combined into 1 plugin.
+Better and revised version of vCores, with superior coding, bug patches, and all combined into 1 single plugin.

 ### Languages:
   - Java (Spigot API)